Hepatitis Drugs Market

 -

-In November 2022, Gilead Sciences, Inc. obtained approval from the U.S. Food and Drug Administration (FDA) for the supplemental new drug application (sNDA) for Vemlidy (tenofovir alafenamide) 25 mg tablets.
-This approval enabled the drug to be prescribed as a once-daily treatment for pediatric patients aged 12 years and older who are dealing with chronic hepatitis B virus (HBV) infection and have compensated liver disease.
+In November 2022, Gilead Sciences received FDA approval for the supplemental new drug application (sNDA) for Vemlidy 25 mg tablets, allowing once-daily treatment for pediatric patients aged 12 and older with chronic hepatitis B and compensated liver disease.

 -

-In April 2022, Lupin received approval from the United States Food and Drug Administration (FDA) for its tenofovir alafenamide tablets, which are intended for the treatment of chronic hepatitis B virus infection.
-This approval marked a significant advancement in Lupin's efforts to provide effective antiviral therapies.
+In April 2022, Lupin obtained FDA approval for its tenofovir alafenamide tablets for the treatment of chronic hepatitis B infection, marking a significant step in its antiviral therapy development efforts.

 Hepatitis Drugs Market Segment Analysis